 Tips for responding to a student who discloses experiencing power-based personal violence.

-Listen Without Judgement
+Listen Without Judgment

 Listen to the survivor and ascertain why they have come to you and what they need or want from you.
 Listening is the single most important thing you can do.
 No one deserves to be the victim of violence, regardless of the surrounding circumstances.
 Avoid victim blaming and asking questions that could imply fault, such as "How much were you drinking?" or "Why didn't you call the police?"
 Instead, offer your support with a statement such as, "I’m sorry that this happened to you.
-Thank you for telling me."
-Let the victim know that they are not to blame for what happened.
+"Thank you for telling me."
+Let the survivor know that they are not to blame for what happened.